maulydev/SimpliDB/README.md

 ## Acknowledgement

-We would like to acknowledge the contributions and inspiration from the open-source community.
-We are grateful for the valuable resources and tools provided by developers worldwide.
+We would like to express our appreciation to the open-source community for their invaluable contributions.
+Specifically, we are grateful to the creators of the sqlite3 module in Python.
+Their development of the sqlite3 module has provided us with a robust and efficient tool for working with SQLite databases in our project.